alespady/alespady.github.io/EnglishResearchProject/readme.md

+# English 12 Research Project

+Checklist for what needs to be finished

-Finished Pages
+## Finished

+-NPVIC Brief
-Main Page
+-Main Page
-Pros and Cons for Electoral College
+-Pros and Cons for Electoral College
-NPVIC brief

-Still needed
+## Needed

+-Electoral College Brief
-Pros and Cons for NPVIC
+-Pros and Cons for NPVIC
-Electoral College briefing
+-Citations page